Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Druid.md

 5th level spell: `dice: 5d10`damage, or `dice: 6d10`to an enemy you are engaged with.

-7th level spell: `dice: 8d10`damage, or 10d10 to an enemy you are engaged with.
+7th level spell: `dice: 8d10`damage, or `dice: 10d10` to an enemy you are engaged with.

 9th level spell: `dice: 2d6*10` damage, or `dice: 2d8*10` to an enemy you are engaged with.